igorganich/halmos-helpers-lib/README.md

     ...
 }
 ```
+It's worth noting that any `view` function called to a **SymbolicActor** will simply return a symbolic array of bytes anyway.
 ### Recursive callback handling
 During symbolic execution, there may be paths in which `receive()` and `fallback()` callbacks are called multiple times recursively for the same or multiple different actors.
 The depth of such calls is regulated by a configuration function `halmosHelpersSetSymbolicCallbacksDepth()`:
 ```solidity